 Details: A quaint diner that serves the breakfast basics (something for everyone) with a neighborhood feel.

 What to eat: Brie French Toast, bread stuffed with brie and drizzled with local honey; Sky Blue Bloody Mary, a house made bloody mary mix w/ saké.

 Best places to eat lunch

 Neighborhood: North Nashville, 123 Ewing Drive

-Details: The latest trend in the South and in some restaurant is fried chicken with a kick.
+Details: The latest trend in the South is fried chicken with a kick.
 Well, it all started at Prince’s Hot Chicken Shack.
 The chicken spot has six levels of heat ranging from plain (i.e. boring) to XXX Hot.
 Do you dare?

 What to eat: The slice of bread.
 Come on!
 It’s all about the heat…

 Details: Fast-casual eatery with Caribbean influences that offers delicious rotisserie chicken, sandwiches and salads.
-With several gluten-free to vegan options, Calypso Cafe has a strong focus on nutritious food at reasonable prices.
+With several gluten-free and vegan options, Calypso Cafe has a strong focus on nutritious food at reasonable prices.